-Capitalism has only two main ideas – private ownership & profit.
-Both of which have nothing to do with the fact that you decided to join an organisation with no morals or values.
-And that you decided to join a big corporation instead of a small one.
 Capitalism does not stop free will.
-It does not stop owners of these capitalist organizations from doing something that is good for this planet.
-A free market allows people to do whatever they want to do and why do governments want to stop that – logically because they recognise that people are idiots.
+It does not stop owners of these capitalist organisations from doing something that is good for this planet.
+A free market allows people to do whatever they want to do and why do they not do that – logically because they recognise that people are idiots.
 This realisation leads them to take two interpretations of the situation: 1.
 Let’s teach our people to not be idiots 2.
 Let’s use our idiots.
 And good governments have thus given you tools like laws and regulations, which you continuously flout yourself.
 You have learnt not to become good leaders, but to be exploiters of situations yourself.
 Therefore if you were to be in a position of power tomorrow, how much would you recall your own struggles?
 Will you not be enticed by the millions of idiots at your disposal with glazed eyes?

 This is what economists are talking about when they say “Creative Destruction”.
 In any capitalist economy there is a clear way for people to do what they want to do.
 For people to overthrow previous unsustainable, unpalatable ways, because you are allowed to have a choice.
 Why don’t you just stop consuming?
 Because you don’t want to.
 Because you would rather sit in your comfortable chairs, in your shiny homes, owning 3 cars and 2 bars, visiting foreign countries every two months – than face the ugly consequences of this kind of existence.